mikependon/RepoDB.NET/pages/extensibilities/databasesetting.md

 - A setting whether the multiple-statement execution is supported.
 - A setting whether the command executions are preparable.

+#### Pre-requisites

+- The naming must be "Desired Name" + "DbSetting" (ie: SqlServerDbSetting).
+- The implementation must be internal.
+- The namespace must be "RepoDb".
+- The class must be residing inside the "DbSettings" folder.

+> Please see the [folder structuring](/extensibility/folderstructuring) page.

 #### Getting Started

 You have to implement the class that inherits the [BaseDbSetting](/class/basedbsetting) class.